rricharz/Tek4010/README.md

 Don't forget the LAST argument "-noexit", which tells tek4010 to stay alive after cat has finished so that you have a chance to look at the output.
-By the way, the "-noexit" as the LAST argument might also be helpful if you want to experiment with other commands.
+By the way, the "-noexit" as the last argument might also be helpful if you want to experiment with other commands.
 Let me know if you find anything which works and makes sense.
 Because tek4010 pipes from stdout of that program and into stdin of that program, some programs will not work.